The Fall of the House of Usher: Plot

-The narrator attempts to calm Roderick by reading aloud from a medieval romance entitled The Mad Trist, a novel involving a knight named Ethelred who breaks into a hermit's dwelling in an attempt to escape an approaching storm, only to find a palace of gold guarded by a dragon.
+The narrator attempts to calm Roderick by reading aloud from a Medieval romance entitled The Mad Trist, a novel involving a knight named Ethelred who breaks into a hermit's dwelling in an attempt to escape an approaching storm, only to find a palace of gold guarded by a dragon.
 Ethelred also finds a shining brass shield hanging on a wall.
 Upon the shield is inscribed:

 Who entereth herein, a conqueror hath bin;

 Who slayeth the dragon, the shield he shall win;

 Ethelred swings his mace at the dragon, which dies with a piercing shriek.
 When he attempts to take the shield from the wall, it falls to the floor with an unnerving clatter.

 As the narrator reads of the knight's forcible entry into the dwelling, he and Roderick hear cracking and ripping sounds from somewhere in the house.
 When the dragon's death cries are described, a real shriek is heard, again within the house.
 As he relates the shield falling from off the wall, a hollow metallic reverberation can be heard throughout the house.
 At first, the narrator ignores the noises, but Roderick becomes increasingly hysterical.
-Roderick eventually declares that he has been hearing these sounds for days, and that they are being made by his sister, who was in fact alive when she was entombed.
+Roderick eventually declares that he has been hearing these sounds for days, and that they are being made by Madeline, who was in fact alive when she was entombed.

-The bedroom door is then blown open to reveal Madeline, bloodied from her arduous escape from the tomb.
+Madeline appears at the bedroom door, bloodied from her arduous escape from the tomb.
 In a final fit of rage, she attacks her brother, scaring him to death as she herself expires.
-The narrator then runs from the house, and, as he does, he notices a flash of moonlight behind him.
-He turns back in time to see the Moon shining through the suddenly widened crack in the house.
-As he watches, the House of Usher splits in two and the fragments sink away into the lake.
+Horrified, the narrator flees the mansion and sees a blood-red moon illuminating the widening crack in the house.
+The House of Usher splits in two and the fragments sink away into the tarn.